Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

 $\epsilon_{{\rm F},N}=p^2_{{\rm F},N}/m^*_N$.

 There were found two sets of the parameters fitted to atomic-nucleus experiments, cf.~\cite{M67a}, being~$f\simeq 0.25$, $f^{\prime} \simeq 1$, $g\simeq 0.5$, $g^{\prime} \simeq 1$ and $f\simeq 0$, $f^{\prime} \simeq$ 0.5--0.6, $g\simeq 0.05\pm 0.1$, $g^{\prime} \simeq 1.1 \pm 0.1$.
 Uncertainties in numerical values appear due to attempts to get the best fit to experimental data in each specific case modifying the parametrization used for the residual part of the $NN$ interaction.
-All of these numerical values of the parameters relate to isospin-symmetric matter and the density $n \simeq n_0$, whereas there is no direct experimental information on their values for $n >n_0$ and for asymmetric matter.
-There exist various calculations of the Landau--Migdal parameters as functions of the density for symmetric nuclear matter and for the neutron matter, cf. \cite{Backman:1984sx,Holt,Gambacurta,Maslov:2015wba} and references therein.
+All of these numerical values of the parameters relate to the isospin-symmetric matter and the density $n \simeq n_0$, whereas there is no direct experimental information on their values for $n >n_0$ and for isospin-asymmetric matter.
+There exist various calculations of the Landau--Migdal parameters as functions of the density for the isospin-symmetric nuclear matter and for the purely neutron matter, cf. \cite{Backman:1984sx,Holt,Gambacurta,Maslov:2015wba} and references therein.